-The FDA released a "Dear Veterinarian”letter designed to streamline the reporting and study of adverse events.
+The FDA in late October released a "Dear Veterinarian”letter designed to streamline the reporting and study of adverse events.
 The agency also reminded consumers that jerky treats should be given only in moderation and urged pet owners to take note of a questionable product’s lot number, a fact that investigators use to identify manufacturing plants and choose samples for additional testing.

 "This is one of the most elusive and mysterious outbreaks we’ve encountered,” said Bernadette Dunham, DVM, Ph.D., director of the FDA’s Center for Veterinary Medicine.
 "Our beloved four-legged companions deserve our best effort, and we are giving it.”

 The updates came 10 months after several jerky products were withdrawn from the U.S. market when the New York State Department of Agriculture discovered low levels of antibiotic residue.
 The falloff in complaints coincided with the product recalls, but the FDA isn’t ready to leap to conclusions.

 "Because the brands that were recalled represent a significant portion of the jerky treat market in the United States, FDA theorizes therefore that the drop-off in complaints … is more likely the result of the general lack of availability [of] jerky pet treat products,” the agency stated.

 Complaints about jerky, primarily treats made in China, began building in 2007.
 More than 3,000 reports of illnesses involving 3,600 dogs and 10 cats were lodged as of late September.

 More than 580 deaths have been reported with pets of all sizes, ages and breeds, but evidence pointing to jerky as the cause has been inconclusive.